 Breastfeeding Support: 14 Surprising Things We’ve Learned

-For over twenty years, we have worked as International Board Certified Lactation Consultants, supporting breastfeeding mothers and their babies.
+For over twenty years, we have worked as International Board Certified Lactation Consultants, providing breastfeeding support for mothers and their babies.
 We have laughed with women, cried with women and learned from women.
 Here are 14 of our most surprising discoveries.

 1. The mother is the expert when it comes to her own baby.
 She is in charge of deciding what will work best for the two of them.
 What works for one baby will not necessarily work for another.
 A Lactation Consultant can teach principles and give suggestions but there is no one perfect plan.

 2. Your Lactation Consultant does not know everything.
 Shocking, I know!
 Even after 20+ years in the profession, we continue to learn.
 We will not have the answer to every question but we will stand beside you in the journey and do our best to find the answer (even if it means referring you to another healthcare professional).

 3. There are only 24 hours in a day!
 If baby feeds 10 times a day for 45 minute at a time, a mother will likely not have time to pump and sterilize feeding equipment.
 Sleep is an important priority as well.

 4. Most breastfeeding problems resolve.
 This is fortunate for the human race or we would have become extinct.
 Dr. Jack Newman states

 The single most important factor influencing whether or not the baby eventually latches on is the mother’s developing a good milk supply.
 If the mother’s supply is abundant, the baby will latch on by 4 to 8 weeks of life no matter what in almost all cases.”

 We have also found this to be true!
 Having said that, we recognize that 4-8 weeks is a looooooong time to hang in when you are having difficulties.